Have you been on your summer holidays yet? I want to share some tips to improve your photos.

 I know most parents want smiley children looking at the camera.
 But do you know what?
 The most powerful images are the ones where there is no eye contact with the camera.
 It’s when you record a story and an emotion.
 When you will look back in 10-20 years’ time you can live again that experience if you tell a little story.
 So photograph a little detail, a street sign, a particular plant, or animal, get the overall view . . .

 This is the most important.
 I know it’s quite hard as you will be the one taking most of the photos.
 And it’s not the same asking your husband every time “Can you take a photo of us?” because it won’t be a candid snap, because you will probably try to stand and look good instead of enjoying that moment.
 But it will still be worth it.
 You can also hire a photographer.
 Usually every resort, hotel has a photographer there and we took advantage every time there was one.
 Otherwise, we couldn’t have any memories of us 3 together!

 Not a tip but a suggestion, print them.

-And then when you come back form your holidays, PRINT THEM!!
-Don’t leave them in your phone or computer, let your beautiful holiday live on your frame, shelf, create a scrap book.
+And then when you come back from your holidays, PRINT THEM!!
+Don’t leave them on your phone or computer, let your beautiful holiday live on your frame, or shelf, and create a scrapbook.
 Don’t let them die.
 You don’t need 300 photos of your holidays.
 Go through the photos, delete the blurry ones, delete the duplicates, select the 20-30 good ones and print them.
 Do you remember the film days?
 For the holidays my dad use to buy a 36 exposure film or a 24 one and a second one if we needed.
 That was it.
-But all was printed.
-It it was so exciting going to the shop to pick them up and see what they looked like.
+But all were printed.
+It was so exciting going to the shop to pick them up and see what they looked like.
 Now every time I go home I can see those photos and they bring back memories and stories!

 Hope this was somehow useful.